Introduction

 - By submitting, students grant the library a non-exclusive license to use their work.

-- Judging.
+- Submissions:

-- The Committee, appointed by the Coordinator of Special Collections, will be composed of four faculty from academic departments related to the intellectual content of the Kazon Collection and the Coordinator of Special Collections
+- The Committee, appointed by the Coordinator of Special Collections, will be composed of four faculty members from academic departments related to the intellectual content of the Kazon Collection and the Coordinator of Special Collections

 - Faculty will serve two-year, staggered terms.

-- Awards.
+- Awards:

-- There will be two prizes: 1st prize $1,000; honorable mention $500.
+- There will be two prizes: 1st prize, $1,000; honorable mention, $500.

 - The winner and honorable mention will both give brief presentations of their research.